Calle Järnkrok

-Calle Järnkrok (born 25 September 1991), nicknamed "Ironhook" (direct translation of his last name), is a Swedish professional ice hockey player for the Toronto Maple Leafs of the National Hockey League (NHL).
+Calle Järnkrok (born 25 September 1991), nicknamed "Ironhook", is a Swedish professional ice hockey player who is a centre playing for Brynäs IF in the Swedish Hockey League.
 Järnkrok was drafted 51st overall by the Detroit Red Wings in the 2010 NHL entry draft.
-He has also previously played for the Nashville Predators, Seattle Kraken, and Calgary Flames of the NHL and Brynäs IF of the Swedish Hockey League.
+He has also previously played for the Nashville Predators, Seattle Kraken, Calgary Flames, and Toronto Maple Leafs of the NHL.

 Playing career

 After a strong second half to the 2009–10 season where he earned a regular roster spot on Brynäs IF, Järnkrok went from 21st among European skaters in the midterm rankings to 4th among European skaters in the National Hockey League (NHL)'s Central Scouting final rankings for the 2010 NHL entry draft.
 He was drafted in the second round, 51st overall, of the 2010 NHL entry draft by the Detroit Red Wings.